wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 12 Howsoever, they cut down the tall trees of the forest, and hewed them, and built many more strong vessels ; although they had no gophar-wood amongst them in these days.

-13 And they made stories to them, even to the third story, and they put windows in them, and they pitched them within and without with pitch ; after the fashion of the. ark.
+13 And they made stories to them, even to the third story, and they put windows in them, and they pitched them within and without with pitch ; after the fashion of the ark.

 14 And, lo ! some of the ships which they built upon the lake, carried about an hundred of the engines of death.

 15 And the weight of a ball which they vomited forth was about a thousand shekels.

-16 Now the rest of the acts of Chauncey and Yeo, which they did, are they not written in the book of Palmer, the scribe ?
+16 Now the rest of the acts of Chauncey and Yeo, which they did, are they not written in the book of Palmer, the scribe ?*

+* Historical Register, an excellent publication, in 4 vols. octavo, printed in Philadelphia, 1816 ; which contains the facts and the official documents of the late war.

 CHAP.
 XXVIII.